How can I make Maple syrup at my home?

 rural Western Maine create an outstanding growing environment for the sugar maple tree!

 4. The boiling process.
-A large part of the final flavor of maple syrup is formed through carmelization of sugars
+A large part of the final flavor of maple syrup is formed through the caramelization of sugars

-pans allow the syrup to mature and intensify slowly, the traditional way.
-Maine Sugarworks has a dedicated
+the syrup to mature and intensify slowly, the old fashioned way.
+Maine Sugarworks has a dedicated following of repeat

 Why doesn't Maine Sugarworks sell syrup year-round?

-chosen to limit our growth by not enlarging our production operation and to only actively sell syrup online during the
+our growth by not enlarging our production operation and to only actively sell syrup online for 7 weeks during the

 holiday season.
 This is about as much as our family can manage without killing each other!
 Our goal is to produce and